swaralilawate/ml-development-guide/README.md

 * Download the appropriate installer from https://docs.anaconda.com/free/miniconda/
 * Run the installer and install miniconda at your preffered path
 * Create new environment with latest python: `conda create -n llm python`
+* Activate the new environment: `conda activate llm`

 ## Microsoft Build Tools